Roger Stone Indictment Raises More Big Questions About Russia, Trump 2016 Campaign

 What communications did WikiLeaks potentially have with others in Stone's circle?

-Much of the contact prosecutors contend took place between Americans and WikiLeaks allegedly was actually via two Stone associates: conservative commentator Jerome Corsi and radio host Randy Credico, who has denied being a link between WikiLeaks and Stone.
+Much of the contact that prosecutors contend took place between Americans and WikiLeaks allegedly was actually via two Stone associates: conservative commentator Jerome Corsi and radio host Randy Credico, who has denied being a link between WikiLeaks and Stone.

-A statement issued by Corsi's lawyers Friday says the Stone indictment vindicates Corsi — in Corsi's view.
-Although Corsi contends that he testified truthfully before the grand jury and during his interviews with prosecutors, Corsi may yet face charges of his own from the special counsel, as he has said he has already walked away from a plea agreement about alleged lying about his actions.
+A statement issued by Corsi's lawyers on Friday says the Stone indictment vindicates Corsi — in Corsi's view.
+Although Corsi contends that he testified truthfully before the grand jury and during his interviews with prosecutors, he may yet face charges of his own from the special counsel, as he has said he has already walked away from a plea agreement about alleged lying about his actions.

-A passage in the indictment unsealed on Friday suggested that someone was not only telling Corsi about WikiLeaks' intentions, but about messaging for use against Clinton.
+A passage in the indictment unsealed on Friday suggested that someone was telling Corsi not only about WikiLeaks' intentions, but also about messaging for use against Clinton.
 Specifically, Corsi began to recommend to Stone that Clinton needed to be portrayed as unhealthy.

 "Would not hurt to start suggesting HRC old, memory bad, has stroke — neither he nor she well," he wrote on Aug.
 2, according to the indictment.
 "I expect that much of next dump focus, setting stage for Foundation debacle."